All Episodes

 Yeah.

-Now probably not gonna end well.
+Probably not going to end well.

-Uh all right, eight hundred nine four-one Sean, if you want to be a part of the program.
+All right, 800-941-Sean, if you want to be a part of the program.

 We'll get to your calls here in a second.

-First let me tell you about Hillsdale College.
+First, let me tell you about Hillsdale College.

-Uh look, I got something to offer to you free.
+Look, I got something to offer to you free.

 And I mean free, no strings attached at all.